vvolhejn/Tron/README.md

 One issue is that most keyboards can only detect a certain number of simultaneous key presses, and with four people mashing keys at once, you hit this limit quite often.
 That means that your keystrokes get ignored sometimes.

+To play the game, build the source code or directly download [Tron.jar](/dist/Tron.jar) if you trust me 😉

+This repo serves as an archive and I will not be updating the game.